HockeyJustin/i18nStronglyTypedCore/README.md

 > Remember, you can split your resource files if needed (see section 7 of 'To get up and running' above).
 This tutorial has only used one file for simplicity.

+Also, if you want to get a list of all the cultures (e.g. en-GB, fr-FR) available from the resources, use `Resources.i18n.GetAllResourceCultures();`